jthomson264/MRI_WSI/README.md

 # Set-up:
-First install Python3 & ensure you have pip package manager.
+First install Python3, clone the repository, & ensure you have pip package manager.
 Next, ensure that you install all the following dependencies: tensorflow 2.0 (pip install tensorflow), pandas (pip install pandas), nibabel (pip install nibabel), matplotlib (pip install matplotlib)

 # Next, run the following bash command to download the Combined Radiology and Pathology dataset from the MICCAI Challenge: